 Chronic Daily Headaches: How Ferocious Attacks Derail my Mood and Life

 I live with chronic daily headaches.
 For the last 3 weeks I have been in a migraine cycle from hell and with that comes daily persistent headache.
 Hell is the only place to describe it.
-I live with Chronic Migraine and even this rattled me.
+I live with chronic migraine and even this rattled me.
 Here’s the thing I’d like to tell you about chronic pain, it’s too much for too long and too often!
+It begs the question, “What could be the cause of daily headaches?”
+Although the cause of many headache disorders and migraine are widely unknown, many triggers point to why chronic daily headaches are miserable.

 You never get used to pain.
 I have found ways to mentally deal with it better, to alternatively treat it more naturally, and ways to adapt to my life.
 But the reality is it hurts….a lot.
 With my migraine attacks, I get insane pain (on all sides) that resonates throughout my entire body like a lightning bolt that never goes away.
 I throw up constantly (well, my body tries but at this point, my stomach clenches so hard to keep any food in me that it’s basically violent painful heaves each time I sit up.)
 Migraine is more than headaches, but for me, head pain is the worst!